SPARQL-Anything/fxbgp/EXPERIMENTS.md

 The bgp is not satisfiable.

-The bgp has 1 number of triples
+The bgp has 1 triples
 ```
 ?s <iri> <http://sparql.xyz/facade-x/ns/root>
 ```